Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Conclusions and discussions

-Similar to the electric-field driven Mott transition in the clean fermionic Hubbard model \cite{Fukui1998,Oka2010,Tripathi2016}, the non-Hermitian model can be thought of as an effective model to describe possible electric-field driven transition in a MBL system through many-body Landau-Zener breakdown.
-As in the case of field-driven Mott transition \cite{Oka2003}, the connection of the non-Hermitian model with filed-driven MBL breakdown can be explored by considering interacting fermions on a ring (Fig.\ref{fig:Model}(b)) under a constant electromotive force applied by a time-dependent (real) flux through the ring.
 In future, it would be also interesting to understand whether the non-Hermitian model can indeed describe some features of a many-body localizable system under an actual current drive or voltage bias applied through leads.

-{\bf Acknowledgement:} We thank Subroto Mukerjee and Abhishek Dhar for useful discussions.
+{\bf Acknowledgement:} We thank Subroto Mukerjee, Abhishek Dhar and Adhip Agarwala for useful discussions.
 We also thank Marko Znidaric and Nicolas Laflorencie for their valuable comments on our manuscript.
 SB acknowledges support from The Infosys Foundation (India), and SERB (DST, India) ECR award .